This week’s update will be short and sweet, as it was a short (but not so sweet) week for me, with the annual School Days held this week.

 |2015||Overcast & Rain (0.76 in.), High 74°, Low 69°, 97% Humidity||Overcast & Rain (0.04 in.), High 69° (2am), Low 60 °, 97% Humidity|

 As I recall last year was pretty miserable, and the weather in Houston was much worse, which really affect the attendance.
 This year I would have been happy ten degrees cooler, but people in cooler costumes (temperature, not style) were happy with it.

 The attendance for School Days continues to grow.
-Those numbers a equivalent to a typical Sunday crowd, except we get them in the gates in a period to one and a half to two hours, instead of seven or eight!
+Those numbers are equivalent to a typical Sunday crowd, except we get them in the gates in a period of one and a half to two hours, instead of seven or eight!
 Tuesday was a smaller crowd, but they arrived over a period of 90 minutes, which was quite the challenge to handle.
 The larger Wednesday crowd in contrast went much smoother, as they arrived in a period of just over two hours.
 If you’ve never seen it, the gates on those days are a sight to behold!

 |2016||Cloudy & Rain (0.14 in.), High 81°, Low 66°, 75% Humidity||Partly Cloudy, High 86°, Low 68°, 83% Humidity|

 |2015||Overcast, High 79°, Low 54°, 90% Humidity||Partly Cloudy, High 78, Low 61°, 93% Humidity|